 Handling and Storage of Black Label® Hardwood Before Deck Installation

-Black Label® decking is air-dried to between 15% and 18% moisture content for optimal outdoor performance.
+Black Label® decking is Kiln dried to between 12% and 14% moisture content for optimal outdoor performance.
 Black Label® boards should be stabilized and acclimated to the climate before installation.

 Until installed, boards should be stored away from direct sunlight and should be kept dry.
 Boards should be kept on a level surface, preferably not kept directly on concrete or the ground.
 A plastic sheet, tarp, or another moisture barrier should be used.